open-data/opengov/docs/drupal9testing.md

     <li>
     - [ ]
     <input type="checkbox" class="task-list-item-checkbox">
-    Edit your "Password" - following the password recommendation and prompt to "enter the new password in both fields."
+    Edit your "Password" - <i>follow the password recommendations and enter your new password in both fields as prompted.</i>
     </li>

   </ul>
 </li>
 <li>
-  <b>Reviewing the content submissions made under your account</b> - After selecting your user account/profile, under the "Submissions" tab you should be able to:
+  <h3>Reviewing the content submissions - In the "Submissions" option within your User Account page, you should be able to:</h3>
   <ul>
     <li>
       - [ ]